-- 2.6.
-INDC documents are presently distributed according to four cate-gories: - G Distribution code for INDC documents concerning internal committee matters intended for members of the committee and other continuing participants only. - L Distribution code for INDC documents concerning the international effort primarily in the field of neutron nuclear data.
-This group of recipients consists of committee members and other continuing participants, INDC Liaison Officers (see Section 3), Local Data Committees, Heads of Data Centres, and IAEA Secretariat. - U General distribution code for technical INDC documents.
-This group of recipients consists of the G and L distributions, plus recipients designated by Member States.
-The U distribution is designed for the distribution of reports dealing with neutron nuclear data. - N Distribution code for technical INDC documents concerning the measurement, compilation, evaluation and dissemination of "non-neutron" nuclear data, that is, nuclear reaction (other than neutron) data and nuclear structure and decay data.
+- 2.7.
+INDC documents are presently distributed according to four categories: - G Distribution code for INDC documents concerning internal committee matters intended for members of the committee and other continuing participants only. - L Distribution code for INDC documents concerning the international effort primarily in the field of neutron nuclear data.
+This group of recipients consists of the G-distribution, INDC Liaison Officers (see Section 3), Local Data Committees, Heads of Data Centres, IAEA internal distribution, and other nationally designated Scientists. - U General distribution code for technical INDC documents.
+This group of recipients consists of the L distribution, plus recipients designated by Member States.
+The U distribution is designed for the distribution of reports dealing with neutron nuclear data. - N Distribution code for technical INDC documents concerning the measurement, compilation, evaluation and dissemination of "nonneutron" nuclear data, that is, nuclear reaction (other than neutron) data and nuclear structure and decay data.